Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "What’s with the beavers?"

 Julian chuckled.
 "Good eatin’ on them." he said.
-“Hell, beaver tail’s a delicacy.”
+"Hell, beaver tail’s a delicacy."

 "You’re shitting me."